Apply

 Requirements

 If you first attended another college or university after high school, transferred to U-M Ann Arbor and now wish to transfer to Michigan Engineering you may be considered a combined cross-campus applicant.
 Combined cross-campus applicants must meet the admission requirements of external transfer students.
-If you have questions about whether you may be considered a combined cross-campus applicant, please contact the Office of Recruitment and Admissions.
+If you have questions about whether you may be considered a combined cross-campus applicant, please contact the Office of Undergraduate Recruitment.

 Prerequisites

 To be competitive for admission, cross-campus transfer students must complete the following prerequisite courses.
 You must have at least a 2.5 GPA to be considered for admission.
-Applicants are welcome to apply with courses in progress, but prerequisites must be completed by the requested term of enrollment.
+Applicants must have the prerequisites completed before applying.

 We require a grade of C or better in all prerequisite courses.
 Pass/Fail grades are accepted for transfer coursework taken from the Winter 2020 term through the Summer 2021 term.
 P/F grades are not accepted for Fall 2021 or future terms.